Bahamas travel warning updated amid violent crime wave | KRDO

 The State Department said Tuesday that the advisory level did not change in its January 26 update.

+“We remain a level 2 alongside most tourism destinations.
+The incidents described in the January 2024 US Embassy crime alert do not reflect general safety in The Bahamas, a country of sixteen (16) tourism destinations, and many more islands,” Davis said in a statement provided to CNN Travel on Wednesday.

-The State Department advisory comes on the heels of a security alert from the US Embassy in Nassau on January 24 calling attention to 18 murders that have taken place in Nassau since the beginning of 2024.
+The Prime Minister was referring to a security alert from the US Embassy in Nassau on January 24 calling attention to 18 murders that have taken place in Nassau since the beginning of 2024.
 The alert cites gang violence as the primary motive, noting murders have occurred at all hours, “including in broad daylight.”

 “We can confirm that one person was killed on the island New Providence, and at least 18 in Nassau since the start of the year,” the State Department said in a statement to CNN on Tuesday.
 “But the U.S. Embassy in Nassau is not aware of any U.S. citizens who have been affected.”